-Yes, tigers could survive in Africa.
-I have tentatively argued that the reason why tiger are not in Africa is because at one time, millions of year ago, Africa was disconnected by water from the area where tigers were found which prevented them spreading to Africa.
-In other words tigers aren’t in Africa because the habitat is unsuitable.
+Yes, tigers could survive in Africa because there are large areas where the habitat and prey is similar to that which is found in India and Bangladesh.
+I have tentatively argued that the reason why tigers are not in Africa is because at one time, millions of year ago, Africa was disconnected by water from the area where tigers were found which prevented them spreading to Africa.

 Tigers are primarily found in India, Bangladesh and Russia.
 They are also in Bhutan, 4,000 feet up.